Elham-Babaei/HPC/README.md

-## Parallel programming.
-OpenMP and MPI
+## Parallel programming, OpenMP and MPI